 Remove from the water using a slotted spoon and put into a large bowl or pot of cold water and ice.

 The skins will easily slide off now IF the peaches are ripe!
-The more unripe they are, the longer you'll need to heat them.
+The more unripe they are, the longer you will need to heat them.

 Add the peaches to the pie crust.
 Just pour them in!
 There's lots of air space and it will cook down, so don't worry if they mound up about an inch (2.5 cm) above the edge of the plate.

-- 1/4 cup sugar (OR 1/8 cup sugar and 1/8 cup Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, )
+- 1/4 cup sugar (OR 1/8 cup sugar and 1/8 cup Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, )

 - 1/2 cup flour